Office of the Dean of the Conservatory

 Official language and a detailed explanation can be found on the Student Conduct and Community Standards website.
 Additional Conservatory policies are listed below.

 Most conservatory ensembles require dress-black attire for performances.
-Unless otherwise specified, students must wear Option 1 or Option 2 for all ensemble performances:
+Unless otherwise specified,

 Attire Guidelines

-No denim or leggings
+• No denim or leggings.

-No tennis shoes or open-toe shoes
+• No tennis shoes or open-toe shoes.
+Open-top shoes are OK when being worn with socks/hose.

 Contact Roy Fuccio with questions.